trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 However, there is a caveat: if the shift amount is too large, it can cause an overflow, which means that some bits are lost or added beyond the expected size of the input.
 This can lead to unexpected results or errors in the execution of the contract in Michelson

-Run our two example shifting to left and right
+Run our two examples shifting to left and right

 ```bash
 taq compile 3-bitwise.jsligo